koordinator-sh/website/docs/core-concepts/resource-model.md

 # Resource Model

 Colocation is a set of resource scheduling solutions for the fine grained orchestration of latency sensitive workloads with the big data computing workloads.
-Its core to solution two problems:
+It needs to solve two major problems:

 1. How to schedule resources for latency sensitive workloads to meet performance and long-tail latency requirements, the key points are resource scheduling strategies and QoS-aware strategies.
 2. How to schedule and arrange big data computing workloads to meet the needs of jobs for computing resources at a lower cost.
 The key is how to achieve reasonable resource overcommitment and QoS protection in extreme abnormal scenarios.